chamilo/chamilo-lms/plugin/ai_helper/README.md

 The AI helper plugin integrates into parts of the platform that seem the most useful to teachers/trainers or learners.
 Because available Artificial Intelligence (to use the broad term) now allows us to ask for meaningful texts to be generated, we can use those systems to pre-generate content, then let the teacher/trainer review the content before publication.

+Currently, this plugin is only integrated into:
+- exercises: in the Aiken import form, scrolling down